Salivary duct and artery in a salivary gland

 This is an electron microscopic image taken of a tissue sample from a salivary gland.
 There are lots of interesting structures to be seen.

 Crossing the center of the image is a salivary duct (terminal excretory duct).
 The borders between the epithelial cells lining the inner surface of the salivary duct can be seen on its inner surface.
 There is also a branch of the salivary duct that runs into the tissue displaying a hole in the wall of the duct.

 Running alongside the salivary duct is an artery.
-It can be identified by its many protuberances lining its inner surface. these "bumps" are actually the nucleus of the smooth muscle cells of the artery.
+It can be identified by its many protuberances lining its inner surface.
+These "bumps" are actually the nuclei of the smooth muscle cells of the artery.
 The artery also displays branching of a smaller vessel in its wall (black hole in the wall of the artery).

 At the top left, an acinus is cut open.